dybran/AWS-Lift-and-Shift-Project/AWS-Lift-and-Shift-Project.md

 sudo systemctl restart mariadb
 ```

-We will use the __backend Security Group__ and the keypair to Lauch the instance while we use the __user data__ section to provision the instance.
+The __backend Security Group__ and the keypair will be used to Lauch the instance while the __user data__ section will be used to provision the instance.

 ![image](./images/userdata-mysql.PNG)

-The instance will take sometime to come up because it will be provision the instance using the bash script in the user data.
+The instance will take sometime to initialize because it will be provisioning the instance using the bash script in the user data.

 ![image](./images/db.PNG)